 Event planning can be complicated enough without the pressure of creating something otherworldly or building your client’s unconventional vision into something tangible.
 Here’s how to develop an event strategy plan that allows your event conceptualization to become a reality.

-Brainstorming is a huge part of the development phase and must be factored into the event timeline.
+Brainstorming is a huge part of the development phase and must be factored into the event planning timeline.
 It steers the ship in the direction you want to go.
 Whatever type of event you may be planning, make sure you hold a brainstorm session with the key players of your team or your client’s team to discuss the goals and objectives of the project.
 If your event already has the shadow of a specific theme such as a futurist convention, a hip hop festival, or a fundraiser for education, use what’s already decided upon to help get you started on planning a successful event.

 Core Elements to Think About